colorfield/private_entity/README.md

 ## Use case

-Uses node access records, so it can be used with Search API indexes, Views, ... with no other configuration than the field and the permission.
+Based on node access records, so it can be used with Search API indexes, Views, ... with no other configuration than the field and the permission.

 It is suitable when you want: